onnx/tensorflow-onnx/README.md

-tf2onnx - convert tensorflow models to onnx models.
+tf2onnx - convert TensorFlow models to ONNX models.
 ========

-Tf2onnx converts a tensorflow graph to an onnx graph.
+Tf2onnx converts a TensorFlow graph to an ONNX graph.

 Tf2onnx is in its early development.
-Mileage will vary since tensorflow supports ~4 times the operations that the current onnx version supports.
-But standard models seem to be using mostly ops that onnx does support.
+Mileage will vary since TensorFlow supports ~4 times the operations that the current ONNX version supports.
+But standard models seem to be using mostly ops that ONNX does support.

 # Status
-Baisc net and conv nets should work.
+Basic net and conv nets should work.
 A list of models that pass tests can be found [here](tests/run_pretrained_models.yaml)

 # Installation
 Install dependencies: